-❑ Wheel lug nuts must be retightened to proper torque specifications at 500 miles/800 km of new vehicle operation.
-Proper torque specifications are provided in this guide.
-Also retighten to proper torque specification at 500 miles/800 km after any wheel change or any other time the wheel lug nuts have been loosened.

-□ Use only the type of engine oil that Ford recommends.
+- Wheel lug nuts must be retightened to proper torque specifications at 500 miles/800 km of new vehicle operation.
+Proper torque specifications are provided in the Roadside Emergencies chapter.
+Also retighten to proper torque specifications at 500 miles/800 km after any wheel change or any other time the wheel lug nuts have been loosened. - ☐ Use only the type of engine oil that Ford recommends.
 See Engine oil recommendations in the Index.
 Do not use special "break-in" oils.